poezio/poezio/doc/source/configuration.rst

         **Default value:** ``false``

-        If set to ``true``, the color of the nick will be used in MUCs information messages, instead of the default color from the theme.
+        If set to ``true``, the color of the nick will be used in chatroom information messages, instead of the default color from the theme.

     display_tune_notifications